 Commentary: Compliance with the NC Building Code does not necessarily ensure compliance with the Federal law, The Americans with Disabilities Act.
 The designer and the owner should investigate Federal requirements.
 Refer to Chapter 11 for requirements regarding the number and distribution of accessible berths.
 The provisions of ANSI A117.1 note the maximum running and cross slopes of the floating dock along the accessible route cannot exceed 1:20 and 1:48, respectively, under static loading (no wave loading).
-Therefore, the maximum cross slope should be checked with any combination of dead load, uniform dock surface live load and dock surface concentrated load as prescribed in Section 3604.3.2.For maximum running slope on a floating dock at the ends of fingers.
+Therefore, the maximum cross slope should be checked with any combination of dead load, uniform dock surface live load and dock surface concentrated load as prescribed in Section 3604.3.2.For maximum running slope on a floating dock, the same loadings must be checked including where the gangway lands on the floating dock at the ends of fingers.
 ANSI A117.1 provides exceptions to the requirements for maximum running slope, maximum rise and changes in level for gangways serving an accessible route based on the number of boat slips at the facility.
 The height and location of utilities and attached utility structures must be considered based on the provisions of ANSI A117.1.